-When cleaning my garage, I found a forgotten laser pointer.
+When cleaning my garage, I came across a forgotten laser pointer.

 The cats my father had given it to me for the entertainment of, are all past cats now; but recently I’ve adopted two brothers, Ed (grey) and Chester (orange), about a year and 3 months old.
 I checked the internet to see if pointers were considered dangerous, and the only objection highlighted was that being unable to ever catch the red dot might be frustrating for the cat.

 My guys, not frustrated, learned in a hurry where I keep it; they emphatically come running when they hear the drawer slide.
 They beg and pestify as soon as I sit down at my computer cabinet to work, Ed rocketing himself through the five pillows I have to stuff in open spaces to block him, getting in among cables, chewing on these (which has to be stopped at once); also chewing up my notes.